Congratulations to the 2023 recipient, Jazmine Barnes!

 - Documented financial need

-Omobolade Odedoyin will be graduating this month with a cumulative weighted GPA of 4.33.
+Omobolade Odedoyin graduated in 2019 with a cumulative weighted GPA of 4.33.
 He will attend Johns Hopkins University in the fall and plans to study both neuroscience and global healthcare policy.
 While at Poly, Omobolade was a research student and laboratory aide at the JHU School of Medicine.
 He presented the results of his studies at the Junior Science and Humanities Symposium and received a number of awards for his STEM-related work.
 He is a member of the National Honor Society and plays varsity soccer.
 As a son of immigrant parents from Nigeria, he has deep concern for that country’s relatively poor healthcare infrastructure.
 He writes that he wants to see himself as an “active member for positive change in West Africa” and wishes to “create an organization that partners with these nations’ governments [. . .] to provide top quality medical care to a population in desperate need.”